mjsanders/installomator_wso/README.md

 <img src="images/assign-iTerm-2.png">
 Click **Add**

-Done!
+**Script is ready**
+:tada:

 ## Hub view of script
-Go to a Mac to confirm this script is available in the Hub:
-Open Intelligent Hub, and search for your *app-name*
+Go to a Mac to confirm this script is available in the Hub, Open Intelligent Hub, and search for your *app-name*
 <img src="images/hub-app-1.png">
 Notice the title, icon and 'Run' button